mer-hybris/hadk.sailfishos.org/android.rst

-Our build process is based around the *CyanogenMod* projects source tree, but when required we've forked some projects, in order to apply patches required to make *libhybris* function correctly and to build hybris based hardware adaptations.
+Our build process is based around the *CyanogenMod* projects source tree, but when required we've forked some projects, in order to apply patches required to make *libhybris* function correctly, to build hybris based hardware adaptations and to minimise the actions and services in the .rc files.

 Firstly you need to install the *repo* command from the AOSP source code repositories, the instructions can be found from the below link: